micro-os-plus/micro-test-plus-xpack/README.md

 expect(_and (eq (compute_answer (), 42), eq (compute_float (), 42.0)));
 ```

-A slightly more readable syntax is available with the custom operators,
+A slightly more readable syntax is available with custom operators,
 as shown below.

 #### Comparing strings